spyrostheodoridis/strabo/README.md

-# anaximander
+# strabo

-Anaximander was one of the first Greek philosophers to work on the fields of what we now call geography and biology.

-The anaximander library can be used for creating physical geography oriented maps for the web (or for scientific publications).
+The strabo library can be used for creating physical geography oriented maps for the web (or for scientific publications).
 It takes advantage of the powerful d3.js visualization library (https://d3js.org/) and the HTML canvas element (https://www.w3schools.com/html/html5_canvas.asp) for efficient handling of big raster data sets.
 It aims at providing researchers with a tool to accurately and effectively visualize spatial information.